 That was last night.

 This night, the third time she got up to get water she didn’t come back for a long time.
 She had rolled off from on top of him.
-Craning overhead he found her with a glass of water watching him.
-He stared at her upside down figure wondering how he looked from where she was leaning.
+Craning to see overhead he saw her with a glass of water watching him.
+He stared at her upside-down figure wondering how he looked from where she was leaning on the kitchen door frame.

-Later she cried a bit and talked through her tears; unconcerned; through the night.
+Later she cried and talked through her tears, unconcerned, through the night.
 He was dismayed that it didn’t affect him.

 She had wanted to start a political party she said.
-“You won’t do, you are a vagabond.”
+“You won’t do, you are a vagabond.” she dismissed his silence.
 He thought she had sounded both angry and sad but that could also have been because she was bleeding that day.
-She sounded horny and frustrated too.
+Through the red haze, she sounded frustrated and passionate and dreamy.

-He had been drunk enough for all this to make sense.
+He had drunk enough for all this to make sense.

 It was at his drunkest that he made the most sense.
 Like when he had walked into a tattoo parlor asking for a tattoo.
 On his liver.